Who

 Downward Expansion

-Preliminary figure shows posterior distributions of sexual dimorphism indices for mass and trachea length by subspecies.
+Posterior distributions of sexual dimorphism index for tracheal length by subspecies.
 Black circles, thick, and thin bars indicate the posterior median, 50, and 90 % credible intervals respectively

 Evolutionary and ecological drivers of microbe-host associations in the lung mycobiomes of birds